gren-lang/compiler/CONTRIBUTING.md

 Gren is a open source project that welcomes and encourages external contributions.
 That said, the Gren core team is small, and due dilligence on contributions takes time that we cannot use on development ourselves.
 We therefore ask that contributions are given in such a way as to minimize the additional work required by us.

+_Note on AI/LLM: Gren does not accept code or issues written partly or entirely with AI.
+This will remain the case until issues surrounding copyright and [international human rights law](https://www.amnesty.org/en/wp-content/uploads/2026/05/POL4009962026ENGLISH.pdf) have been resolved._

 When reporting issues:
 1. Make sure the issue, or something similar enough to it, hasn't been reported already.
-2. Include a minimally re-producible example.
+2. Include a minimally re-producible example, if possible.
-3. Explain clearly what you expected, and what actually happens today
+3. Explain clearly what you expected, and what actually happens today.

 When asking for features:
 1. Please make sure that the feature is in line with the general design of the language.
 2. Explain why this cannot be achieved with the existing feature set.
-3, Explain clearly your motiviation for having the feature
+3, Explain clearly your motiviation for having the feature.
 4. List a set of trade-offs that this feature needs to be evaluated against (there are always some).

 When submitting code: